 Access to the Oracle corporate network by suppliers and third parties is subject to limitations and prior approval per Oracle’s Third-Party Network Access Policy.

-Network devices must be registered in an Oracle-approved information systems inventory per Oracle Information Systems Inventory Policy.
-This policy requires the inventory and documented ownership of all information systems processing critical and highly critical information assets throughout their lifecycle by means of an approved inventory system.
+Network devices must be registered and inventoried in an Oracle-approved information system per Oracle Information Systems Asset Inventory Policy .
+This policy requires the accurate inventory and documented ownership of all information systems processing information assets throughout their lifecycle.

 Oracle employs intrusion-detection systems within the Oracle intranet to provide continuous surveillance for intercepting and responding to security events as they are identified.
 Oracle utilizes a network-based monitoring approach to detect attacks on open firewall ports within Oracle's intranet.
 Events are analyzed using signature detection, which is a pattern matching of environment settings and user activities against a database of known attacks.
 Oracle updates the signature database as soon as new releases become available for commercial distribution.
 Alerts are forwarded to Oracle's IT security for review and response to potential threats.